 - pour and smooth concrete and asphalt

-- direct and control traffic moving around their construction site.
+- control traffic moving around their construction site.

 Skills and knowledge